How to Create and Manage a Budget

 Start by making a list of your monthly income sources, including your salary (after taxes), any bonuses you incur on a regular basis, and child support or alimony payments.
 If you don’t know the exact amount, you can use an estimate.
 Once you have your numbers, add them up.
 The total is your monthly income.

 The next part of the equation is your expenses, which fall into three categories: fixed committed expenses, variable committed expenses and discretionary expenses.

 - Fixed committed expenses: These have a fixed monthly amount, such as your mortgage or rent.

 - Variable committed expense: These vary from one month to the next month based on need, and would include groceries and gasoline.

-- Discretionary expenses: These are optional expenses and include recreation and entertainment.
+- Discretionary expenses: As noted, these are optional expenses and include recreation and entertainment.
 A gym membership would also fall into this category.
 Discretionary expenses often make life more fulfilling, but they should be the first expenses to go if you can’t afford the basics.

 Step 3: Analyze Your Spending and Balance Your Checkbook

-The ultimate goal in budgeting is to make sure your expenses do not exceed your monthly income.
-If this is the case, and more money is going out than coming in, then spending habits need to be examined and modified.
+The goal in budgeting is to make sure your expenses do not exceed your income.
+If they do, and more money is going out than is coming in, then you need to make adjustments.
 This doesn’t necessarily mean you need to start penny-pinching; it just means it is time to revisit the discretionary cost category and see where you are willing and able to cut the fat.